 Tract D is the SE landscaped corner which includes a bench.
+It is part of the "no build" view corridor easement from Marine Drive to the Mill Pond.

 Tract F is the Mill Pond.
 Fishing and swimming are not allowed due to remaining contaminants in the Pond.
 The Pond water changes with the tide through a weir (gate/dam) that is maintained by the Mill Pond Village Home Owner's Association.